|It is all about connections|

 That ongoing development of the frontal cortex and the cultural amygdala in that area is some of the reason for the differing viewpoints, taboos, laws, and norms of one culture or sub-culture when compared to another culture or sub-culture (cf. The Fruits of A Celebrity World of Illusion).

-As an contrasting example of how the brain develops early, with regard to language, is presented in the video below that of Dr. Sapolsky.
+A contrasting example of how the brain develops early, with regard to language, is presented in the Dr. Lakoff video below the video of Dr. Sapolsky.

 The Dr. Lakoff video shows how the language a culture speaks has a very early influence as to how culture impacts on the shape and configuration of brain circuitry, including the physical amygdala.